-Bernays created what he referred to as ‘psychological warfare’ during WWI.
-His clients also include the fluoridationists of the Public Health Service, dozens of major American corporations such as American Tobacco Company, General Electric, Dodge Motors, and Presidents Coolidge, Wilson, Hoover, Roosevelt, Truman and Eisenhower.
+Bernays created what he referred to as psychological warfare during WWI.
+His clients also include the fluoridationists of the Public Health Service, dozens of major American corporations such as the American Tobacco Company, General Electric, Dodge Motors, and Presidents Coolidge, Wilson, Hoover, Roosevelt, Truman and Eisenhower.

 To his credit, Bernays refused to create propaganda for Hitler although the Nazis hired another American firm to do the job instead.
-After World War II (1939-1945) ‘propaganda’ was renamed ‘public relations’ because of Hitler giving the word a bad reputation!
+After World War II (1939-1945) propaganda was renamed public relations because of Hitler giving the word propaganda a bad reputation.